Practice Contact Information

 Areas of Interest in Head and Neck Surgery

-Head and Neck Surgeon
+Endocrine Surgery, Head and Neck Research, Head and Neck Surgeon

-Dr. Snehal Patel is an Attending Surgeon in the Head and Neck Service at Memorial Sloan-Kettering Cancer Center and Professor of Otolaryngology at the Weill Medical College of Cornell University, New York.
+Dr. Snehal G. Patel is an Attending Surgeon in the Head and Neck Service at Memorial Sloan Kettering Cancer Center and Professor of Otolaryngology at the Weill Medical College of Cornell University, New York.
 He went to Medical School in Baroda followed by residency in General Surgery at the SSG Hospital, Baroda, India.
 He has formal training in head and neck surgical oncology and plastic and reconstructive surgery at the Tata Memorial Hospital (Bombay, India), Royal Marsden Hospital (London) and Memorial Sloan-Kettering Cancer Center (New York).

 - Reflectance Confocal Microscopy of Oral Cancers in Vivo: a Preliminary Trial Comparing Intra-oral Imaging With Pathology

-- Lymph node density is a significant predictor of outcome in patients with oral cancer.
-Gil Z, Carlson DL, Boyle JO, Kraus DH, Shah JP, Shaha AR, Singh B, W ong RJ, Patel SG.
-Cancer.
-2009 Dec 15;115(24):5700-10.
+Gil Z, Carlson DL, Boyle JO, Kraus DH, Shah JP, Shaha AR, Singh B, Wong RJ, Patel SG.

 The impact of lymph node metastases on prognosis in patients with oral cavity squamous cell carcinoma (OSCC) has been well recognized.
 However, accurate stratification of risk for recurrence among patients with lymph node metastases is difficult based on the existing staging systems.
 This study evaluated the utility of lymph node density (LND) as an alternative method for predicting survival.